surajdeveloper2000/Counter/README.md

 # Counter
-make simple counter using usestate in react
+make simple counter by using usestate in react